How to Ferment Vegetables at Home: Complete Beginner's Guide

 What looks like magic is actually microbiology at work.
 Fermentation is powered by an invisible community of microbes, each taking the baton from the last in what scientists call microbial succession.

-The Three Stages of Fermentation:
+The Three Stages of Fermentation

 The central player in all this is lactic acid.
 As sugars are consumed by bacteria, they're converted into lactic acid, which lowers the pH.
 Most dangerous bacteria, including Clostridium botulinum, cannot survive in these acidic, anaerobic conditions that characterize properly fermented vegetables.